ryanwang520/clicker/README.md

 # clicker

-play with pytest click black pylint and other py tools
+play with pytest click black pylint peotry flit and other py tools